SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 3. Follow the rest of the instructions given in the [two Jupyter notebooks](../src/ai-models/predictive-maintenance/exercises).

 4. Once you have gone through the notebooks, we have prepared an extra exercise where you will repeat what you have already done in the notebooks but this time by using SAP AI Launchpad as client.
 Please, follow the instructions reported in the document [here](./02-ai-and-sustainability/AI210-Exercise02-BYOM_sound_based_pdm_with_SAP_AI_Launchpad_v2.pdf).
+5.

+## Week 4 - Embedding AI into a Custom Application on SAP BTP

-5. **(Optional)**.
+* **(Optional)**.
 Follow this [manual](../src/sustainable-smart-factory-app/README.md) to deploy and run the sustainable-smart-factory app to your own BTP trial account.
 The hybrid deployment option is recommended for bootcamp exercise.

-## Day 3 Exercises - Maintenance Cost and Sustainability Planning
+## Week 5 - Collaborative Enterprise Planning

 ### Environment